Skip to content

 Provenance

-The story goes that in 1812 the frigate Saldana was wrecked on “Fannet Point”, as it was called then, and became completely lost to the sea.
-The only survivor was the ship’s parrot that had a nametag with the ship’s name.
+The story goes that in 1812, the frigate Saldana was wrecked on “Fannet Point,” as it was called then, and ultimately lost to the sea.
+The only survivor was the ship’s parrot, which had a nametag with the ship’s name.

 A Remarkable Lighthouse

-And since then, Fanad Head lighthouse sits on the western shore of the Peninsula.
-Unsurprisingly, it was voted one of the most beautiful lighthouses in the world, the second after Lindau Lighthouse in Germany.
-Indeed, a quick internet search shows that it’s an extremely popular subject for photographers, both from the local area and from further afield.
-Moreover, the Lighthouse is the second most Northerly lighthouse in the Republic of Ireland.
+Since then, Fanad Head lighthouse has stood on the Peninsula’s western shore.
+Unsurprisingly, it was voted one of the most beautiful lighthouses in the world, second only to Lindau Lighthouse in Germany.
+Indeed, a quick internet search shows that it’s a trendy subject for photographers, both from the local area and further afield.
+Moreover, the Lighthouse is the second most Northern lighthouse in the Republic of Ireland.

-It was George Halpin, a renowned civil engineer at the time, who designed Fanad Head lighthouse.
-It was constructed at a cost of £2,000.
-Its lantern has two lights, one red light that shines out over the sea and two white lights that shine towards the Fanad Peninsula coastline.
+George Halpin, a renowned civil engineer at the time, designed Fanad Head lighthouse, which was constructed for £2,000.
+Its lantern has two lights: one red light that shines out over the sea and two white lights that shine towards the Fanad Peninsula coastline.

-Later in the same century it was built in, a larger and higher tower was commissioned.
+Later in the same century, it was built; a more prominent and higher tower was commissioned.
 The lamp, too, was upgraded and went into operation in 1886 using paraffin.
-The staircase within the lighthouse wind 79 steps to the top of the tower.
-Also the lighthouse stands 39 metres above sea-level.
+The staircase within the lighthouse winds 79 steps to the top of the tower.
+Also, the lighthouse stands 39 metres above sea level.

 All-Around Fantastic Views from Fanad Head Lighthouse

-The road to Fanad from Rathmullan will take you along one of the most spectacular sections of coastal road in Ireland.
-The Knockalla drive offers scenic views across Ballymastocker Bay and Portsalon which will leave you breathless.
-From this vantage point, it’s not difficult to see why the beach was voted as the second most beautiful in the world.
+The road to Fanad from Rathmullan takes you along one of Ireland’s most spectacular sections of coastal road.
+The Knockalla drive offers scenic views across Ballymastocker Bay and Portsalon that will leave you breathless.
+From this vantage point, it’s not difficult to see why the beach was voted the second most beautiful in the world.

 History Marks on Fanad Head Lighthouse

-Many historic events involving famous Irishman have taken place in the area of the Fanad Peninsula.
+Many historical events involving famous Irishmen have occurred in the Fanad Peninsula area.
 The best known is the Flight of the Earls.
-In September 1607, the two remaining northern Earls of Ireland, along with nearly 100 family and followers, fled the small country to Spain, with no reason or explanation but with haste.
+In September 1607, the two remaining northern Earls of Ireland and nearly 100 families and followers fled the small country to Spain without reason or explanation but with haste.

-Fanad Head Lighthouse was struck by lightning on the night of the 20-21 December 1916.
+Fanad Head Lighthouse was struck by lightning on December 20-21, 1916.
 The Principal Keeper reported the incident to the Inspector, Captain Deane.
-In his report to the Board, submitted extracts from the rules of the Lightning Research Commission of the Royal Institute of British Architects for the erection of lightning conductors as none of the stations were properly protected.
+In his report to the Board, he submitted extracts from the rules of the Lightning Research Commission of the Royal Institute of British Architects for the erection of lightning conductors, as none of the stations were adequately protected.
 He also suggested contacting Trinity House and the Northern Lighthouse Board.

-Perhaps one of the most revolutionary changes to occur in the Lighthouse Service happened towards the end of 1969 when helicopters were introduced to effect the reliefs of rock stations from Fastnet in the south-west to Inishtrahull on the north coast.
+Perhaps one of the most revolutionary changes to occur in the Lighthouse Service happened towards the end of 1969 when helicopters were introduced to affect the reliefs of rock stations from Fastnet in the southwest to Inishtrahull on the north coast.
 Fanad Head was chosen as the land base for Tory Island and Inishtrahull.

 A Maritime Icon in Ireland

-Visitors will finally have the opportunity to visit the building, to learn about the science of lighthouses, to hear stories about light-keepers in days gone by, and, not for the fainthearted, to climb to the top of the tower for spectacular views of land and sea.
+Visitors will finally have the opportunity to visit the building, learn about the science of lighthouses, hear stories about light-keepers in days gone by, and, not for the fainthearted, climb to the top of the tower for spectacular views of land and sea.

-To add more to your enjoyment, the new visitor centre at the Lighthouse will add to the experience of viewing this beautiful historic site with tours and even self-catering accommodation at the lighthouse is now available.
+To enhance your enjoyment, the new visitor centre at the Lighthouse will improve your viewing experience of this beautiful historic site.
+Tours and even self-catering accommodation at the lighthouse are now available.

 Other blogs that might interest you: